MaidScientistIzutsumiMarin/psvr2toolkit-installer/README.md

-# psvr2-helper
+# psvr2toolkit-installer

 [PlayStation VR2 Toolkit]: https://github.com/BnuuySolutions/PSVR2Toolkit

-A tool that can install and configure various software for the PSVR2.
+An unofficial tool that can install and configure the PlayStation VR2 Toolkit.

 **Planned Features:**